lfit/itpol/linux-workstation-security.md

   workstation security, but will probably require a lot of adjustment to the way you interact with your operating system.

 Remember, these are only guidelines.
-If you feel the severity levels do not reflect your project's commitment to security, you should adjust them as you see fit.
+If you feel these severity levels do not reflect your project's commitment to security, you should adjust them as you see fit.